 The overall impact of this curriculum is that all children are equipped with historical skills and knowledge that will enable them to be ready for Key Stage 3 and life as an adult in the wider world.
 We want the children to be inspired by and enjoy history and to develop their historical skills.
 Children will be encouraged to be curious about the world around them and question the how and why, whilst gaining a greater understanding of their place in the world.

 By the time the children leave St Helen’s Primary School, they will have developed:

-- The ability to think, reflect, debate, discuss and evaluate the past, forming and refining questions and lines of enquiry.
+The ability to think, reflect, debate and discuss the past forming and refining questions and lines of enquiry.

 A passion for history and an enthusiastic engagement in learning, which develops their sense of curiosity about the past and their understanding of how and why people interpret the past in different ways.